Trump, JD Vance, Republican lawmakers react to Biden's decision to drop out of presidential race

 Former President Donald Trump

-Trump said in a phone conversation Sunday with CBS News' Robert Costa that Mr. Biden's announcement came as a shock but was good for the country.
+Trump said in a phone conversation Sunday with CBS News' Robert Costa that Mr. Biden's announcement came as "a shock to the country."

+Trump said he believed Mr. Biden was pressured out of the race and "shouldn't have been our president."

 He also announced on social media that he was pulling out of plans for a presidential debate on ABC on Sept.
 10, which he had previously agreed to.